Vroomfrondal/Runescape-bot/README.md

-# Runescape-bot (V2 in Development)
+# GUI automation bot

-An automation robot for the classic 2000's game Runescape.
-It uses the robotjs NPM library to provide mouse, keyboard, and screen bitmapping capabilities.
-Currently functional on oak and standard tree's in game.
+A GUI automation robot for the classic 2000's game Runescape.
+It uses the robotjs NPM library to provide mouse, keyboard, and screen bitmapping capabilities

-**A word of warning**: running this script on a Jagex owned server will most likely result in you being banned.
+**A word of warning**: running any of these scripts on a server where its not allowed, will most likely result in you being banned.

 **Technologies Used:**